-Today, Alyssa Harris is our Public Health Director and we are located at 1811 East Innes Street.
+We have been located at 1811 East Innes Street since September 1999.
 Protecting the health of citizens looks a little different than it did back in 1919; however, the message is still the same.
-We strive to promote, prevent, and protect the health of all 142,000 citizens in Rowan.
+We strive to promote, prevent, and protect the health of all 146,000 citizens in Rowan.
 Our services include: adult and child primary care, immunizations, communicable disease investigation and prevention, care management for children and for high risk pregnancies, dental care for children, WIC nutrition programming, Environmental health monitoring, and health education and promotion.

 Rowan County Health Department has been protecting the health of the county for a hundred years!